-The Harvard University Environmental Fellows Program, administered by the Center for the Environment, enables recent doctorate recipients to use and expand Harvard’s resources to tackle complex environmental problems.
-Environmental Fellows work for two years with Harvard faculty members in any school or department to create new knowledge, while also strengthening connections across the University’s academic disciplines.
-Fellows will conduct research in various disciplines of environmental scholarship.
-They convene frequently in a series of dinners and meetings with faculty to foster intellectual and social connections across disciplines and departments.
-They form a community of researchers with diverse backgrounds united by intellectual curiosity, top-quality scholarship, and a drive to understand the most important environmental challenges facing society.
+The Harvard University Center for the Environment created the Environmental Fellows program to enable recent doctorate recipients to use and expand Harvard’s extraordinary resources to tackle complex environmental problems.
+The Environmental Fellows work for two years with Harvard faculty members in any school or department to create new knowledge while also strengthening connections across the University’s academic disciplines.

 The fellowship includes a salary of $66,000 per year, employee health insurance eligibility, and a $2,500 allowance for travel and other professional expenses.
 The Environmental Fellows Program is open to anyone with a doctorate or comparable terminal degree awarded between May 2014 and August 2018.
 The Harvard University Center for the Environment expects to award approximately six fellowships for the 2018 cohort.